 - Patagonia Midweight Zip-neck + Heattech legging pants for me, Jacob wore jeans.

-- Nano-air jacket (red) for me, Jacob wore this pullover
+- Nano Storm Jacket (red) for me, Jacob wore this pullover

-Jacob tested out a balacava for the first time, and he liked it better than a scarf!
+Jacob tested out a balaclava for the first time and liked it better than a scarf!
 We’ve been wearing them since whenever we go hiking in the winter.
 It might not be the most fashionable, but sometimes I wear it around NYC too in the winter.
 Sometimes practicality wins.

 - Wear waterproof (and preferably high) shoes to prevent getting your feet wet.
-Jacob used these, and I just bought these (since my feet got wet in my regular hiking shoes)
+These are our current favorite hiking boots.

 - Don’t wear cotton if you can avoid it.
-The bottom of both our pants got wet, but we were only out for a couple hours and were able to retreat back into our cozy cabin.
+The bottom of our pants got wet, but we were only out for a couple of hours and could retreat back into our cozy cabin.

-- If it snows heavily, bring a waterproof backpack to keep your gear dry.
+- Bring a waterproof backpack to keep your gear dry if it snows heavily.
 This is the one we use!

 We were stopped by a ranger and told that tire chains were required to go up to Badger Pass Ski Area.
-There are rangers at various points telling you when to put them on or take them off.
+Rangers at various points tell you when to put them on or take them off.

 TIRE CHAIN TIPS:

-- Each brand will have a sizing guide, so make sure to buy the right size.
+- Each brand will have a sizing guide, so buy the right size.

-- Try to put them on at home so you’re familiar with the process.
+- Try to put them on at home to familiarize yourself with the process.

 - Give yourself plenty of time to put the chains on.
 Even with practice, it took us half an hour.

-- Try to anticipate weather.
-If you know it will snow overnight, put the chains on the night before.
+- Try to anticipate the weather.
+If it will snow overnight, put the chains on the night before.
 You don’t want to try and put them on after the snow.

-- Some recommend chains just for the 2 tires that are driving, but we went ahead and got all 4.
+- Some recommend chains just for the two tires that are driving, but we went ahead and got all 4.
 We still saw cars that slipped on the roads with just two.

 - Be sure to drive under 30mph on the chains!